BoE's Carney says U.S. not rolling back financial regulation

 "The U.S. authorities have, over the last several years, done several things that are unique to the United States" Carney said.
 "They may adjust some of those elements, just like we could always adjust certain things that are bespoke to the United Kingdom and go above and beyond international standards.

-"That wouldn't necessarily have any implication for the ability to build this system, to take full advantage of the system of mutual recognition, and we should recognize that."
+"That wouldn't necessarily have any implication for the ability to build this system, to take full advantage of the system of mutual recognition, and we should recognise that."

 "I'd be very wary of interpreting anything that the U.S. administration does as a rollback of regulation, of a turning inwards, of a fragmentation," he said.